Architecture

 evnm_orders |

-Registration orders - $0 (Free) and paid (Pro). |
+Registration orders: $0 (Free) and paid (Pro). |

 evnm_meta |

-Key/value metadata for any resource type. |
+Key/value metadata for any resource type.
+One row per key, not many. |

 evnm_venues |